What Could You Do With a Medical Assistant Diploma?

 The fantastic thing about a career in medical assisting is that the field is wide open for you to build your expertise in the way that suits you best.
 Do you crave to lift others up and teacher others what you’ve learned?
 You could become a medical assistant instructor.
 Do you want to lead and supervise the success of a team of medical assistants?
 You could become a team lead.
 The options are out there for you to pursue and explore for yourself.

 Employers commonly look for Medical Assistants that have experience in a field relevant to the position they are trying to fill.
 For example, if an employer is trying to find an assistant for the Podiatry department in their hospital, they would be more likely to consider a candidate with experience or a passion for Podiatry.
 You could find a field that you love, and target it to become a specialist.
 Here are a few common fields in which Medical Assistants choose to specialize:

 - Orthopedics – bones, muscles

 - Urology – urinary system

 Begin Your New Career With PCI

 Finding a career with flexibility and freedom can be challenging, but at PCI we can help that dream become a reality for you.
 Our Medical Assistant diploma program is designed to provide the education you need in less time so that you can start working sooner.
-Our Medical Assistant Program Director, Ms. Sherri Steele, has worked exceptionally hard to help her students be ready to jump into their careers head-on.
+Our Medical Assistant Program Director, Ms. Sherri Steele, has worked hard to help her students be ready to jump into their careers head-first.
 Reach out to us to learn more about what you could learn in our program today!